tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Placing a parent order with brackets
 ''''''''''''''''''''''''''''''''''''

-When placing an order with brackets through our UI, a POST request is sent to the broker’s server with ``stopLoss`` and ``takeProfit`` fields or one of them.
+When placing an order with brackets through our UI, a POST request is sent to the broker\'s server with ``stopLoss`` and ``takeProfit`` fields or one of them.
 If the parent order has not been executed immediately, then we expect the parent order to appear in ``working`` status, and one or two (depending on the presence of fields ``stopLoss`` and ``takeProfit``) in ``inactive`` status in the next response to the `/orders`_ request.